itsallcode/openfasttrace-gradle/README.md

 #### Publish release

-1. Make sure that property `oftSourceDir` in file `gradle.properties` is commented out, i.e. openfasttrace is not used from source.
+1. Make sure that property `oftSourceDir` in file `gradle.properties` is commented out, i.e. OpenFastTrace is not used from source.
-1. Update version number in `build.gradle` and `README.md`
+1. Update version number in `build.gradle` and `README.md`.
+1. Add changes in new version to `CHANGELOG.md`.
-1. Commit and push changes
+1. Commit and push changes.
 1. Run

     ```bash